 Skip to content

-How to Report Bugs and Feature requests to Chrome Dev
+Report Bugs and Feature Requests to Chrome Developers

-Learn how to report the browser technical bugs and also request for feature addition in Google Chrome.
+Learn how to report browser technical bugs and request feature additions in Google Chrome.
 The requests are directly sent to Chromium Developers.

 Before we list out the steps to carry out the aforementioned task, there are a few important things that you need to be aware of.
 First off, let’s discuss the bugs and issues, after which we shall turn our attention to the feature request part.